U5ern1me/FedexCargoOptimisation/src/strategies/genetic_3D_bin_packing/Readme.md

 To run the Genetic Algorithm and solve the 3D Bin Packing Problem, follow the steps below:

 ### Method 1: Modify the Configuration
-Ensure that the `main.config` file is correctly set up by setting the `default_strategy` to `genetic`.
+Ensure that the `main.config` file is correctly set up by setting the `default_strategy` to `genetic_algorithm`.
 This will configure the optimizer to use the Genetic Algorithm approach.

 ### Method 2: Using the command line
 bash
-python src/main.py -s genetic -d
+python src/main.py -s genetic_algorithm -d

 ## genetic_3D_bin_packing.py